I’m often asked what websites, courses, tools and resources I’d recommend for writers.

 Mailchimp: One of the most popular tools for maintaining a mailing list.
 Free for your first 2,000 subscribers, with scaled payment options thereafter.

 I’m always completely open and transparent.
-Links marked with an * asterisk * contain an affiliate ID code, meaning the provider pays me a small commission for referring you.
+Some links contain an affiliate ID code, meaning the provider pays me a small commission for referring you.
 This will cost you nothing, and has absolutely no bearing on my recommendation of that particular service.
 I only recommend resources I personally use or recommend, regardless of affiliate status.